This TV Show Asked Men To Guess Whether A Woman Was Fat Or Pregnant

 The section immediately caused controversy, with people expressing their outrage that the section was allowed to be broadcast.

-Reviews of the feature were equally scathing, labelling it "embarrassing".
+Reviews of the feature were equally scathing, labeling it "embarrassing."

 A Twitter user pointed out that this wasn't the first time the show had caused controversy.
 During its pilot last year, there was a game in which players guessed if someone was Chinese or Japanese.

-The controversy got worse when POW!, a production company that also works with NPO 3, recreated the “Fat Or Pregnant” skit on as a man-on-the-street segment.
+The controversy got worse when POW!, a production company that also works with NPO 3, re-created the “Fat or Pregnant?” skit on as a man-on-the-street segment.

-Kro-Ncrv, the production company behind the show, released a statement, saying they were intending to show "how you can go wrong if someone evaluates his or her appearance."
+Kro-Ncrv, the production company behind the show, released a statement, saying it was intending to show "how you can go wrong if someone evaluates his or her appearance."

-They also said that there was no reaction to the pilot prior to this, which has been online for almost a year.
+It also said there had been no reaction to the pilot prior to this, which has been online for almost a year.
 According to the statement, the show was developed by "3Lab, the place at NPO 3 where young artists can experiment with programs for young audiences."

 Because the pilot was popular online, the statement said, a TV series was commissioned.